 What summer strollers are and why you should consider them

 The Summer Infant 3Dlite and 3Dmini are lightweight strollers.
 As a parent, portability means you can carry the thing around for your child whenever necessary.
 Their weight makes them suitable for e.g. jogging and traveling, among others.
+I do go jogging every Saturday with my stroller.
 Most of the features of these models are similar.
 But if you look at the selected few differences, you can land on the right model for you and your child.

 Main Features – Similarities and Differences

 How much are you willing to spend?
 With this review, those in need of an affordable option should set their sights on the 3Dmini.
 If you’re more into many good features rather than the price, then you can continue to look into the 3Dlite model.